dotnet/docs-maui/docs/user-interface/handlers/create.md

 HandlerProperties.SetDisconnectPolicy(video, HandlerDisconnectPolicy.Manual);
 ```

 When setting the [`HandlerProperties.DisconnectPolicy`](xref:Microsoft.Maui.Controls.HandlerProperties.DisconnectPolicyProperty) attached property to `Manual` you must then invoke the handler's <xref:Microsoft.Maui.Handlers.ViewHandler`2.DisconnectHandler%2A> implementation yourself, from a suitable location in your app's lifecycle.
+This can be achieved by invoking `video.Handler?.DisconnectHandler();`.

 In addition, there's a <xref:Microsoft.Maui.ViewExtensions.DisconnectHandlers%2A> extension method that disconnects handlers from a given <xref:Microsoft.Maui.IView>: